IlyaLab/gssnng/README.md

 Some methods have some additional options.
 They are passed as a dictionary, method_params={param_name: param_value}.

-    geneset_overlap: {'threshold': 0}
+    geneset_overlap: {'threshold': 0, 'percent': False}

 The geneset overlap compares the smoothed value or rank of geneset genes to the threshold.
 If ranked=False, then ranks are used.
 If smooth_mode is set to "off", this method can be used with untransformed counts.
+If 'percent' is set to True, then the overlap will be given as a percentage of the total number of genes in the gene set.

     singscore:  {'normalization': 'theoretical'}, {'normalization': 'standard'}